brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 Use the QueryAnywhere.html app to select a customer and update the Promo Code field.
 Use the data explorer to see the change in the database.
 A new history collection with the sales document is added.
 Notice the promo code value and last modified time as well as the parent_id field.

 Use the QueryAnywhere.html app to update the Promo Code field to a new value for the same customer.
 View the history collection again and you can now see the history of changes to the sales document.
-We have implemented document versioning through a trigger.
+We have implemented [document versioning](https://www.mongodb.com/blog/post/building-with-patterns-the-document-versioning-pattern) through a trigger.
+This is part of [building MongoDB Applications with design patterns](https://www.mongodb.com/blog/post/building-with-patterns-a-summary)

 ## ![11](../img/11b.png) Modify the trigger to capture marketing data